stefanhendriks/Dune-II---The-Maker/README.md

     <li>explore the terrain by clearing a shroud</li>
     <li>enjoy the terrain smoothened (smoothing algorithm)</li>
     <li>load a map from file</li>
+    <li>have my ground wheeled/tank vehicles be blocked by other vehicles, and mountains</li>
   </ul>
 </del>